erikalockwood/Simple-Unreal-Engine-Struct-Cast/README.md

 Simple casting method for USTRUCTs within unreal engine.
-To setup all you have to do is code the code from Struct-Cast and paste it in an accessible area within your project.
+To setup all you have to do is copy the code from Struct-Cast and paste it in an accessible area within your project.
+I recommend setting it up as a static function.

 To use: you'd use it like a regular cast but its important you make your structs a pointer first and then dereference them when its time to use